mattcast/entra-docs/docs/identity/saas-apps/screencast-tutorial.md

 ms.date: 03/19/2022
 ms.author: jeedes

-# Customer intent: As an IT administrator, I want to learn how to configure single sign-on between Microsoft Entra ID and Screencast-O-Matic so that I can control who has access to Screencast-O-Matic, enable automatic sign-in with Microsoft Entra accounts, and manage my accounts in one central location.
+# Customer intent: As an IT administrator, I want to learn how to configure single sign-on between Microsoft Entra ID and ScreenPal so that I can control who has access to ScreenPal, enable automatic sign-in with Microsoft Entra accounts, and manage my accounts in one central location.
 ---

 # Tutorial: Microsoft Entra single sign-on (SSO) integration with ScreenPal